What Exactly is PPE?

 The Legal Bit

 The term PPE is defined as including equipment worn and used by people at work to protect them from general and specific risks.
-Under the Personal Protection Regulations 1992, PPE is defined as ‘all equipment, including clothing affording protection against the weather, that is intended to be worn or held by a person at work that protects him against one or more risks to his health or safety, and any addition or accessory designed to meet that objective’.
+Under the Personal Protection Equipment at Work (Amendment) Regulations 2022, PPE is defined as ‘all equipment, including clothing affording protection against the weather, that is intended to be worn or held by a person at work that protects him against one or more risks to his health or safety, and any addition or accessory designed to meet that objective’.

 PPE can be classified as follows: